stennety/mywebsite/_posts/2017-09-07-visualizing-running-activity.md

 published: true
 title: Visualizing Running Activity
 ---
 I've been on a data visualization kick lately and decided to make some visualizations of runs I've done this year.
-My inspiration for this came primarily from seeing [Aaron Koblin](http://www.aaronkoblin.com/)'s [Flight Patterns map](http://www.aaronkoblin.com/project/flight-patterns/) and [this map](http://flowingdata.com/2011/07/12/flickr-and-twitter-mapped-together-see-something-or-say-something/) by Eric Fisher plotting Flickr/Twitter metadata in major cities.
+My inspiration for this project came primarily from seeing [Aaron Koblin](http://www.aaronkoblin.com/)'s [Flight Patterns map](http://www.aaronkoblin.com/project/flight-patterns/) and [this map](http://flowingdata.com/2011/07/12/flickr-and-twitter-mapped-together-see-something-or-say-something/) by Eric Fisher plotting Flickr/Twitter metadata in major cities.
 I typically run the Wildwood Trail (in Portland, OR).
 I wear a Garmin watch that uploads data to Garmin Connect, which I can then export in GPX format.

 I hunted around for tools to use for doing the mapping.
 I stumbled across a GitHub repo called [GpxTrackPoster](https://github.com/davidmerrick/GpxTrackPoster), which I forked so I could add Dockerfiles for running the code.
 After dumping a handful of runs from Garmin Connect, I ended up with this: